wbyoko/wbyoko.github.io/_posts/2013-06-11-angularjs-google-maps-components.markdown

 * [YUI's Pure Css Framework](http://purecss.io/)

 #### Summary
-There were no other external dependencies for these samples nor do i believe any would they have made making these components any easier (angular has $http for ajax requests)
+There were no other external dependencies for these samples nor do i believe any would they have made making these components any easier.

 ### I think this is big
 This is an awesome use case that could have AngularJS showing up in a lot of places.
 As someone writes a map a least once or twice a year, I feel it's a much more pleasant workflow than using jQuery/Handlebars, Not to mention the easy assess to data-binded custom map controls and the savvy look and feature set your map could achieve pretty easily.

 ### Learn more about AngularJS
 Hopefully, if you don't know AngularJS, you are now interested.
 A great list of [AngularJS resources](https://github.com/jmcunningham/AngularJS-Learning), started by @jmcunningham has tons of great info from articles to videos to books.

+### Questions, Comments, More
+Please get in touch with my through [Twitter](https://twitter.com/wbyoko).
+You can also add issues to the [Github Repo](https://github.com/wbyoko/angularjs-google-maps-components) for additional sections, or other types of examples.

 Happy Coding, wbyoko